acgetchell/CDT-plusplus/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you just want to run a stable version of the code, grab a versioned [release].

+Otherwise, you can clone the repo, which will put you on the [development] branch.

 ### Prerequisites